 - 1. The Contractor must: - 1.
 Design and construct the Works to Completion in accordance with the Contract; and - 2. perform and observe all its other obligations under the Contract. - 2.
 The Principal must: - 1. pay the Contractor the Contract Price (on the basis of a lump sum, schedule of rates or a combination of these as specified in the Contract) for its performance, in accordance with and subject to the Contract; and - 2. perform and observe all its other obligations under the Contract. - 3.
 The Contract is defined in the attached GC21 General Conditions of Contract. - 4.
-The attached Contract Information forms part of the Contract. - 5.
-Words in this Deed of Contract Agreement have the meanings given in the GC21 General Conditions of Contract.
+The attached Contract Information, as completed by the Principal, forms part of the Contract. - 5.
+Words in this Deed of Contract Agreement have the meanings given in the GC21 General Conditions of Contract. - 6.
+This Contract may be executed by counterparts.
+All counterparts when taken together are to be taken to constitute one instrument.
+Additionally, the parties: - 1. accept that this Deed may be signed by electronic means by counterpart using an electronic signing platform or other agreed process that provides a suitable record identifying the person signing;